selwynpolit/d9book/book/blocks.md

     return $render_array;
 ```

-## Create a Block with a corresponding config form
+## Create a Block with a config form

 Here is an example which includes a block and a corresponding config form that controls what is displayed in the block.
 The block can be placed using the Block Layout system in Drupal at /admin/structure/block (shown below) or via twig in a template file.